LA's Outdoor Ice Skating Rinks from Downtown to Thousand Oaks

 Adults & Children $15; Toddlers $14; Skate rental $3.50; Helmets free

 The Spectrum's seasonal ice rink is open for business in Giant Wheel Court, welcoming OC families who want to glide across the ice in the SoCal sunshine and give new meaning to Orange Slushy.
 Check the rink's website for specific session times; admission is for one session, between ice cleanings.
-Parties are available, and season passes cost $129; for more information call 949.748.8280.
+Parties are available, and season passes (no black-out dates) cost $159; for more information call 949.748.8280.

 Downtown on Ice